 Long answer, very poorly.
 The Caraval is so secretive that we know nothing about it before getting there, and then continue to know almost nothing the whole book.
 The rules change without reason, things conveniently appear and disappear, characters are introduced and seem like they could be important and then are never seen again.
 We’re never given any indication that the correct clue was found, they just go on to the next one and hope for the best.

 I understand some of it is the nature of a mysterious game, but this felt too unplanned.
 Often the moves seemed like chaos or a whim than actually contributing to the plot.
 Not to mention the characters are the worst.
 Scarlett, SPOILER ALERT, falls for the guy who was making out with her sister even though they have the weirdest/worst relationship.
 She also goes on and on, and on, about how she cares for her sister and how she has to help her.
-Yeah, no. It sounds like she feels guilty some of the time and is faking it the rest of the time.
+Yeah, no. It sounds like she feels like she should be looking out for her sister but is faking it.